tonytw1/tonytw1/README.md

 [Whakaoko](https://github.com/tonytw1/whakaoko) is another Kotlin / Spring Boot application with more moving parts and persistence.
 Long-lived run time which has todo real work against flaky third party URLs.

+I used Kotlin for [Advent of Code 2023](https://github.com/tonytw1/advent2023) and it seemed to produce lower line counts than Java.
+The syntaxes for filtering, mapping and sorting were alot more memorable than their Java equivalents.

 ### Java